bodlukas/BayesFrag/README.md

 ## Structure

-The folder [bayesfrag](bayesfrag/) contains the main codebase that is used and explained in the tutorials.
+The folder [bayesfrag](bayesfrag/) contains the main codebase of the BayesFrag package.

 The folder [data](data/) contains the data used in the two tutorials.